Omega Chi Epsilon: History

-They were aided in their efforts by professors D.B.
-Keyes and Norman Krase.
-The second chapter was formed at the Iowa State University in 1932.

-The Society grew slowly at first.
+The Beta chapter was formed in the Iowa State University 1932.
+The society grew slowly at first.
 Baird's Manual indicates there were six chapters by 1957, of which three were inactive.
-However interest was revived in the 1960 which allowed a period of sustained growth that has continued to the present day.
-There are approximately 80 active chapters of the society as of 2021.
+However, interest was revived in the 1960s, allowing a sustained growth that has continued to the present day.
+There are approximately eighty active chapters of the society as of 2021.

 Omega Chi Epsilon amended its constitution to permit women to become members as of 1966.
 The organization became a member of the Association of College Honor Societies in 1967.

+Symbols

+The society's name comes from its motto Ode Chrototos Eggegramai or "In this Society, professionalism is engraved in our minds".
+The Greek letters ΩΧΕ were chosen to stand for "Order of Chemical Engineers".

+The society's official seal is made of two concentric circles, bearing at the top, center the words "Omega Chi Epsilon" with the words "Founded, 1931" at the bottom center.
+The letters of the society appear in the center of the seal.
+The society's colors are black, white, and maroon.